 Resources

 Moodle has a Resource module which can display different media types along with a lesson or course.
 WordPress itself can handle resource listings in many ways – the simplest is just to use the rich text editor in a post or page and link to various files or media.
 Because of this, there aren’t any notable plugins for handling on-page resources.
 If you plan to list external resources you may want to check some directory plugins.
-In most cases the WordPress is good enough to handle this functionality by its core.
+In most cases the WordPress itself is good enough to handle this functionality by its core.

 Survey

 Although close to exams and quizzes, surveys have slightly different purpose.
 So the best plugin for adding surveys is probably WP Survey And Quiz Tool.
-A simpler solution is again Watu (besides its primary purpose is exams) and WordPress Simple Survey.
-The latter has extended version for $50.
-Unfortunately the authors don’t at all make it clear what else is available in that extended version.
+A simpler solution is again Watu Quiz (besides its primary purpose is exams) and especially WatuPRO which has very powerful reporting features (and more are coming!).

 Wiki